 Building on its initial successes in 1995 and 1996, the UM experimental project expanded in 1997 by creating a second expedition-style program in Maine.
 In December of that year, IJNR became incorporated as an independent, public-interest nonprofit group led by Allen, who had left the university to serve as full-time executive director.

-Since then, IJNR has helped more than 800 journalists from 38 U.S. states, Canada, Mexico and overseas to improve their knowledge about issues of resource conservation, water, energy, land use, growth, development, fisheries, forests, farming, outdoor recreation, climate destabilization and ecological sustainability.
-As of 2014, IJNR has conducted more than 60 expedition-style Institutes in a wide variety of settings, ranging from the Great Lakes Basin, the Chesapeake Bay and coastal Georgia to the Northern Rockies, the Four Corners region, California and the Pacific Northwest.
+Since then, IJNR has helped more than 900 journalists from the U.S., Canada, Mexico and overseas to improve their knowledge about issues of resource conservation, water, energy, land use, growth, development, fisheries, forests, farming, outdoor recreation, climate destabilization and ecological sustainability.
+As of 2017, IJNR has conducted more than 70 expedition-style Institutes in a wide variety of settings, ranging from the Great Lakes Basin, the Chesapeake Bay and coastal Georgia to the Northern Rockies, the Four Corners region, California and the Pacific Northwest.